 - If you are driving around with marijuana, it is critical you have a valid doctor’s recommendation on your person along with a California identification card through the Department of Health Services.

 - If you are delivering marijuana on behalf of a collective, then you need to appropriate documentation to show an officer that you are working.

 - If you are the director of collective, you must check every patient’s recommendation every single time when delivering marijuana.

 Most importantly, do not ever give a police officer consent to search and do not explain what it is that you are doing and how it is legal.

 Driving Under the Influence of Marijuana

 The vehicle code section that covers a Marijuana DUI is VC 23152(e).
-Getting a DUI while being under the influence of marijuana is more complicated than a simple DUI under the influence of alcohol.
+Getting a DUI while being under the influence of marijuana is more complicated than a simple DUI under the influence of alcohol which may cause vehicular manslaughter.
 This is because a different standardized test is conducted as well a different chemical test.
 Unlike in a breathe test where law enforcement is testing how many parts per million there is alcohol in each breathe; it is extremely difficult to determine a particular amount of THC in the bloodstream to establish impairment.
 Unlike alcohol, building up a tolerance or resistance to marijuana is a lot more common.

 What Are Important Organizations to Learn About Marijuana Rights?